KhronosGroup/Vulkan-Profiles/layer/TUTORIAL.md

 The Profiles layer will work together with other Vulkan layers, such as the Validation layer.
 When configuring the order of the layers, the Profiles layer should be "last";
-i.e.: closest to the driver, farthest from the application.
+i.e.: closest to the driver, furthest from the application.
 That allows the Validation layer to see the results of the Profiles layer, and enable Validation to flag incorrect API usage beyond the simulated capabilities.

-If you find issues, please report to [Khronos's Vulkan-Profiles GitHub repository](https://github.com/KhronosGroup/Vulkan-Profiles/issues).
+If you find issues, please report to [Khronos' Vulkan-Profiles GitHub repository](https://github.com/KhronosGroup/Vulkan-Profiles/issues).

 ### Profiles Layer operation and profiles file
 At application startup, during `vkEnumeratePhysicalDevices()`, the Profiles layer initializes its internal tables from the actual physical device in the system, then loads the profiles file, which specifies override values to apply to those internal tables.